Beyond STEM: STEMinar

 “Excellence is a transferable skill,” he let the captivated teens know.
 “You can’t even see the place where you’ll be when you’re 51.
 And never live anywhere where you have to cross a bridge to get to work.”

-Buzzing from these inspirational words, the students headed off to their workshops, two which were led by SCWIST’s own Vienna Lam and Dr. Jenny McQueen.
+Buzzing from these inspirational words, the students headed off to their workshops, two of which were led by SCWIST’s Vienna Lam and Dr. Jenny McQueen.

-In the second half of the workshop, students were able to make their own pieces of art to take home – painted with maggots!
-Not only an important puzzle piece in forensic entomology, maggots can also be excellent artists.
-Dipped in a water-soluble paint and then gently placed on a piece of cardstock, where they wiggle around and create dramatic lines and whirls on the page.
+In the second half of the workshop, students made their own pieces of art to take home – painted with maggots!
+Not only an important puzzle piece in forensic entomology, maggots are also excellent artists.
+Dipped in a water-soluble paint and then gently placed on a piece of cardstock, they wiggled around and create dramatic lines and whirls on the page.

 After each hosting two workshops, the day was coming to a close and it was time to wrap up.
 Overall, we could not be more proud of the Beyond STEM crew, and the fantastic conference they put on.